sebapersson/PEtab.jl/docs/src/parameter_estimation/extended_tutorial.md

 This extended tutorial showed how to estimate parameters with PEtab.jl.
 The parameter estimation documentation also covers:

-- **Available optimization algorithms**: Supported algorithms and recommended defaults.
+- **Available optimization algorithms**: Supported and recommended algorithms.
 See [Available optimization algorithms](@ref options_optimizers).
 - **Plotting results**: Plotting options for parameter estimation output.
 See [Plotting parameter estimation results](@ref pest_plotting).